gist-rs/book/src/rust/r5/enjoy7.md

 #     }
 # }

-// Compiler'll need this👇 Box to know a size (Box size BTW). fn animal_or_human() -> Box<dyn Sayable> {
+// Compiler'll need this👇 Box to know its size (Box's size). fn animal_or_human() -> Box<dyn Sayable> {
-    // Compiler'll need this 👆 dyn to know it's dynamic (Animal or Human)
+    // Compiler'll need this 👆 dyn to know it'll be dynamic (Animal or Human)

     // How to get current time.
     let now = std::time::SystemTime::now();